AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-cloud-service-communications-introduction.md

 * Submit completed or annotated PDF documents electronically.
 * Use PDF documents and forms as an intuitive development front end to internal databases and web services.
 * Share PDF documents with others so that reviewers can add comments by using intuitive markup tools.
 These tools include electronic sticky notes, stamps, highlights, and text strikethrough.
 The same functions are available in Acrobat.
-* Support barcoded forms decoding.
+* Support Barcoded Forms decoding.

 These special usage rights capabilities are automatically activated when a rights-enabled PDF document is opened within Adobe Reader.
 When the user is finished working with a rights-enabled document, those functions are again disabled in Adobe Reader.
 They remain disabled until the user receives another rights-enabled PDF document.

+#### Enable or disable usage rights

-The various usage rights capabilities with Reader Extension Services are:
+The various usage rights capabilities for extending PDF Reader services are:

   * **Barcodes Decoding**: To decode barcodes within the PDF document.